Figglewatts/JarSON/README.md

 JarSON
 ======

-A Java library for JSON serialization and deserialization
+A Java library for parsing JSON strings into a tree of nodes.